DIttoSensei/Cipher/README.md

     ```bash
     buildozer andriod debug

 7. The build process should begin.
 Now if you encounter errors of pakages not installing properly for the build process, go to the target folder prompting the error and install it manually, either by zip of by git, make sure the paths are the same.
-After all that you shold be good, most errors you should encounter are: Python version, SDK version, files not found in path ( Install manually )
+After all that you should be good, most errors you should encounter are: Python version, SDK version, files not found in path ( Install manually )

 8. Run step 6 again, and do not by all means should you run:
     ```bash